SPKB24/Simple-Recipe/README.md

 Please use Github properly: each individual must make the edits to this file representing their own section of work.

 - Mike Zurawski
-- -Basic UI work
+- - Basic UI work
-- -Parsing JSON
+- - Parsing JSON for retrieve food items
+- - Other miscellaneous tasks

 **Additional instructions for teams of three:**
 * Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).